Azure/azure-powershell/src/MySql/docs/New-AzMySqlFlexibleServer.md

 ```

 ### -AsJob
-Run the command as a job
+Run the command as a job.

 ```yaml
 Type: System.Management.Automation.SwitchParameter